Clíver Alcalá Cordones: Military career

+In an interview with Vladimir Villegas, he stated that he would vote in a recall referendum to remove Nicolás Maduro from power and criticized the abuses against citizens who wanted to express their discontent.
+He also stated that most government officials were convinced that Maduro was mismanaging the country.
+Alcalá said that he always fought against corruption but that, unfortunately, within Chavismo itself hunger, poverty, and dishonest activities were being promoted.
+He said that in 2013 he was offered the position of ambassador, which he declined.

 Investigations

 In September 2011, four Hugo Chávez allies (including Alcalá Cordones) were sanctioned by the United States Department of the Treasury for allegedly helping FARC obtain weapons and smuggle drugs.
 It accuses him of using his position to establish an arms-for-drugs route with the FARC.

-On 18 April 2012, Alcalá Cordones was singled out for being involved in drug trafficking in Venezuela by former magistrate Eladio Aponte Aponte, exiled in Panama, who confessed to having been pressured by Hugo Chávez to condemn Iván Simonovis and having had a friendly relationship with Walid Makled.
+On 18 April 2012, Alcalá Cordones was singled out for being involved in drug trafficking in Venezuela by former magistrate Eladio Aponte Aponte, exiled in Panama.
+The magistrade confessed to having been pressured by Hugo Chávez to condemn Iván Simonovis and having had a friendly relationship with Walid Makled.

+In 2018, drug trafficker Walid Makled confessed and posted a video on social media from an alleged SEBIN prison in which he threatened Cliver Alcalá, saying, “I told you I would be your shadow; I’m coming for you.”
+Cliver Alcalá cooperated with the investigation that led to the arrest of Walid Makled.